2pay/dimecoin_quark/README.md

 dimecoin-hash-python
 =====================

-Python module with dimecoin's hashing algorithm used by some other tools
+Python module with dimecoin's hashing algorithm used by MPOS tools